AsadiAhmad/Personal-Website/README.md

 ## 🎥 Animation

-This website built with new css animation update transition for multi pages application.
+This website built with cool new css animation update transition for multi pages application.
 So this website have a sliding animation between multi pages.
 For keeping SEO safe `I've not used single page application`.

+### Totutial
+I've used the `:view-transition` to build transitions between pages and keep `SEO` safe.

+For better directing things we have three approachs in sliding animation:
+- `right directing`: Means page should slide to right.
+- `none directing`: Means page should have not slide or do anything.
+- `left directing`: Means page should have slide to left.

+Each page of this website have four animations:
+- `slide-in-right`:
+- `slide-out-right`
+- `slide-in-left`:
+- `slide-out-left`

-This website built with cool animation desgin.
-I've used the ''':view-transition''' to build slide-in and slide-out animations for the right side and left side. for decision needed animation for navigation between right side and left side i used '''?direction=none''' for storing the information where the user wants to go then i added a js line to help css find it:
+for decision needed animation for navigation between right side and left side i used '''?direction=none''' for storing the information where the user wants to go then i added a js line to help css find it:

 ```Js
 document.documentElement.dataset.direction = new URLSearchParams(location.search).get("direction");